 Clickable arrow icon In this article

-15 Mins
+9 Mins

 Types of Government Bonds

-Treasury Bills
+1. Treasury Bills

-Treasury bills, also known as T-bills, are short term government bonds.
+Treasury bills, also known as T-bills, are short-term government bonds.
 They are issued for maturity within one year.
 The government issues these bonds in three categories, i.e. 91 days, 182 days and 364 days.
 The investors do not get coupon payments.
 However, the difference between the face value and the discounted value is the profit for the investors.

-Cash Management Bills
+2. Cash Management Bills

-These bonds are short term securities and are highly flexible.
+These bonds are short-term securities and are highly flexible.
 They are issued as per the financing needs of the government.
 Hence, the tenure of the bond is mainly dependent on temporary cash needs.
 Usually, they must be less than 91 days.
 It is very similar to treasury bills.

-Dated Government Securities
+3. Dated Government Securities

 This type of bond comes with varying rates of interest.
 The investors will benefit from the interest paid on these bonds.
 Dated Government securities are termed “dated” owing to the element of the predetermined maturity date.
 The Reserve Bank of India auctions these bonds.
 The following are types of dated government securities.

+a.
 Fixed-Rate Bonds

 Government bonds of this nature have a fixed coupon rate throughout the tenure of the bond.
 In other words, the interest rate remains constant for the entire investment tenure irrespective of the fluctuating market rates.

+b.
 Floating Rate Bonds

 For example, a floating rate bond (FRB) has a pre-announced interval of 6 months.
 It means that the interest rate would reset every six months throughout the tenure.

+d.
 Capital Index Bonds

 The capital index bonds are those where the principal amount is linked to an accepted index of inflation.
 This bond is issued to protect the principal amount of investors from inflation.

+f.
 Bonds with Call or Put Option

-These bonds come with an option where the issuer has the right to buy back the bond (call option), or the investor can exercise its right to sell bonds to the issuer (put option).
+These bonds come with an option where the issuer has the right to buy back the bond (call option), or the investor can exercise its right to sell the bonds to the issuer (put option).
 The investor or the issuer can exercise the rights only after five years from the date of issue.

+g.
 Special Securities

+h.
 STRIPS

+i.
 Sovereign Gold Bonds (SGBs)

+h.
 7.75% GOI Savings Bond

 The GOI savings bond was introduced in 2018 as a replacement for the 8% Savings bond.
 As mentioned in the nomenclature, the interest for this bond is 7.75%.
-As per the RBI regulations, these bonds can be held by –
+As per the RBI regulations, these bonds can be held by:

-• A minor with legal guardian representative
+• A minor with a legal guardian representative.

-• A Hindu Undivided Family
+• A Hindu Undivided Family.

-The interest-earning from these bonds is taxable under the Income Tax Act 1961 as per the investor’s income tax slab rates.
-The minimum amount for investment is INR 1000 and in the multiples thereof.
+The interest earned from these bonds is taxable under the Income Tax Act 1961 as per the investor’s income tax slab rates.
+Also, one can use Scripbox’s income tax calculator to calculate their income tax returns.

 How to Buy Government Bonds in India?

+• Through the Direct Platform: You can buy any government bond through the NSEGoBID Platform or RBI Retail Direct.
 The NSEgoBID platform can also be accessed through the NSEgoBID mobile app.
-You must log in and place the bid by selecting the government bond and making the online payment.
 After the bond is issued, it will reflect in your Demat account.
 Moreover, this facility is available to resident individuals only.

 Advantages of investing in Government Bonds

-Risk-Free
+1. Risk-Free

 Government bonds promise assured returns and stability of funds to investors.
 They have always been an example of risk-free security.
 Thus, investors looking for a risk-free investment, government bonds are suitable for them.

-Returns
+2. Returns

 The returns from government bonds are generally as good as bank deposits.
 Also, there is a guarantee of principal along with fixed interest.
 Unlike bank deposits, these bonds are available for a longer duration.

-Liquidity
+3. Liquidity

 One can buy and sell government bonds like equity instruments.
 The liquidity in these bonds is as adequate as banks and financial institutions.

-Portfolio Diversification
+4. Portfolio Diversification

 Investment in government bonds makes a well-diversified portfolio for the investor.
 It mitigates the risk of the overall portfolio since government bonds are risk-free investments.
+This is one of the advantages of government bonds.

-Regular Income
+5. Regular Income

 As per RBI guidelines, the interest accrued on government bonds shall be disbursed every six months to bondholders.
 Therefore, it provides an opportunity for the bondholders to earn regular income by investing their idle funds.

-Disadvantages of investing in Government Bonds
+Disadvantages of Government Bonds

-Low Returns
+1. Low Returns

-Interest Rate Risk
+2. Interest Rate Risk

 Who should invest in Government Bonds?